All Episodes

 But the way Coach Paterno said it, hey, girl knocks on your door.

-If he knocked on my door, I'd in front I have to send her to a couple other rooms, and I'm implying he's not worth much to some girl at three in the morning anymore.
+If he knocked on my door, in fact, I have to send her to a couple other rooms.

-Uh he said he hates to see a kid's career end this way.
+He said he hates to see a kid's career end this way.

-Uh kid's a good football player and so forth.
+A kid's a good football player and so forth.

 But this is one of those things.

-The accusation apparently is true, according to the nags.
+The accusation apparently is true according to the NAGS.

-Whatever this young woman says happened, and so there's no question about it.
+And so there's no question about it.

 You don't know how people chase these kids.